Lesser Egyptian jerboa: Description

-A small rodent, it is sometimes likened to a tiny kangaroo due to its incredibly large hind legs, and hopping form of locomotion.
+A small rodent, it is sometimes likened to a tiny kangaroo due to its long hind legs and hopping form of locomotion.
 The lesser Egyptian jerboa has three toes on each of its hind feet and a very long tail, used for balance when jumping.
 It has large eyes and ears and a rather stubby snout, and its coat is a pale or dark sandy colour with a paler underside.